Part 3 - Professional Services

 - Program Evaluation

-- Ensures that Quality Assurance (QA) programs are developed, implemented and ongoing at each Service Unit and complies with HCFA, JCAH, CAP and Area/Headquarters requirements, assuring the participation of all 1aboratories in the Area.
+- Ensures that Quality Assurance (QA) programs are developed, implemented and ongoing at each Service Unit and complies with HCFA, JCAH, CAP and Area/Headquarters requirements, assuring the participation of all laboratories in the Area.

-- Conducts on-going evaluations of the Areas laboratory operations through the review of accreditation deficiencies, on-site visits, CAP workload data, manual review, proficiency testing reports, and other laboratory reports and documents.
+- Conducts on-going evaluations of the Areas' laboratory operations through the review of accreditation deficiencies, on-site visits, CAP workload data, manual review, proficiency testing reports, and other laboratory reports and documents.